-TL;DR: if you encounter hiccups in the UI while playing music, close the Music app window to avoid this.
-OR, open any program that uses 3D acceleration of any kind, it will also make the hiccups magically vanish.
-And please report this through Apple feedback.
+TL;DR: if you encounter hiccups in the MacOS UI or general sluggishness while playing music, first of all upgrade to Sonoma 14.5 if you can, because this bug seems to be solved REDUCED in that version.
+The bug will still occur after a while though.
+To avoid it, close the Music app window, OR open any program that uses 3D acceleration of any kind, OR disable automatic graphics switching in System Settings. it will make the hiccups magically vanish.

 My MacBook Pro “upgraded” itself to Mac OS Sonoma during a routine reboot, without my consent.
 This wouldn't be that bad if this new release of the OS would not be riddled with bugs.
 One apparent bug was that when the Music app starts playing the next track, and the display is sleeping, there would only be an empty notification temporarily waking the screen, with nothing else in it than the Music icon and the word “Music”.
 In previous releases this would show full song information as expected.
 Eventually I figured out that this is a ‘feature’: one needs to give the Music app explicit permission to show information on a “locked” screen, even though the screen is not actually locked in my case.
 Why it is then still allowed to show a pointless empty notification, beats me.
 Apple is starting to adopt Microsoft style logic.